ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 ### Demo

-In the root directory run the following:
+In the root directory run the following to build the api development image:

 ```
 docker build --target dev --tag demo/api ./api